The Bachelor (American TV series): Parodies

 The show was parodied in S1E5 of the Comedy Central TV show Nathan for You.

 Ben Stiller produced a web spoof of the series titled Burning Love.

-In 2013, ABC's late-night talk show Jimmy Kimmel Live! has parodied the series as The Baby Bachelor, a sketch where the titular role is given to host Jimmy Kimmel's three-year-old nephew Wesley.
-Later episodes featured follow-up sketches with similar parodies of The Bachelorette and Bachelor in Paradise.
+In 2013, ABC's late-night talk show Jimmy Kimmel Live! parodied the series as The Baby Bachelor, a sketch where the titular role is given to host Jimmy Kimmel's three-year-old nephew Wesley.
+Later episodes featured follow-up sketches such as Baby Bachelorette and Baby Bachelor in Paradise.

 The Fox network produced a show, Joe Millionaire, based on the premise that the bachelor was a millionaire heir, when in reality, he was not.

 On June 1, 2015, Lifetime began airing Unreal, a scripted drama about a producer who works on Everlasting, a fictional reality series similar to The Bachelor.
 It is based on Sarah Gertrude Shapiro's short film Sequin Raze and her experience as a field producer on The Bachelor.

 In 2017 and 2018, Wong Fu Productions created two eight- to ten-minute parodies of the Bachelorette called "The Asian Bachelorette", which humorously depicts Asian stereotypes and also acts as increased representation of Asian diaspora in the media.

 The series was parodied in the third season of the reality series RuPaul's Drag Race All Stars as "The Bitchelor", where a titular challenge featured the drag performers portraying contestants on a Bachelor-like show with Jeffrey Bowyer-Chapman playing the bachelor.